samrat-halder/image-classifier-deep-learning/README.md

 # 2.2 Data organization
 Training set: 15000 images in total, all the classes are balanced(3000 images per class).
 Test set 3500 images in total, labels are held by course assistant.

+# Models
+I implemented a modified LeNet and AlexNet with 85% and 91% accuracy on test data respectively